Turtlebox vs EcoXgear Defender

 The Defender is a more versatile speaker than the Turtlebox.
 It has plenty of features, including EQ presets and lighting effects.
 It’s also $150 cheaper than the Turtlebox, offering excellent value.

-ModelTurtlebox 2ecoXgear Defender
+ModelTurtlebox Gen 3ecoXgear Defender

 Water ResistanceIP67IP67